| Some

 Rose Wilder Lane, setting the record straight regarding charges of

+ghostwriting that have swirled around the books.
 The Little House books, for all the hardships they describe,

 are paeans to the pioneer spirit, portraying it as triumphant